How Will PPP Loans & EIDL Advances Affect My State & Federal Taxes?

 - California: An expense deduction is not allowed for publicly traded companies in California.
 Additionally, businesses that did not have a decline of at least 25% in gross receipts between 2019 and 2020 can not deduct expenses paid for using forgiven PPP loan funds.

-- Nevada: While Nevada does not have a state income tax, it does have a Gross Receipts Tax (GRT), tax that is applied to the gross sales of a business.
+- Nevada: While Nevada does not have a state income tax, it does have a Gross Receipts Tax (GRT) applied to a business’s gross sales.
 In Nevada, forgiven PPP funds are to be included in taxable gross revenue.
 Additionally, no deduction for business expenses paid for using PPP funds is allowed.

 - Rhode Island: In Rhode Island, only forgiven PPP loans of $250,000 or less can be excluded from taxable income.

 - South Dakota: South Dakota has no state income tax.